What is Parental Responsibility?22 Mar 2023 | Sarah Norman-Scott

 A solicitor can help you write the necessary paperwork and have it approved by the court.
 This should be a formality if everyone is in agreement.

 If someone who already has parental responsibility does not agree to the application, you can ask the court to make a decision.
-As with any decision involving children, the court will look at what is in the best interests of the child, including how the child feels about the situation if they are old enough to express an opinion.
+As with any decision involving children, the court will look at what is in the child’s best interests, including how the child feels about the situation if they are old enough to express an opinion.

 What about adopted children and those born by surrogacy?

-There are legal structures in place to give non-biological parents the parental responsibilities they need to care for their children.
-These arrangements are different depending on whether the child was adopted or born through a surrogacy arrangement.
+Legal structures are in place to give non-biological parents the parental responsibilities they need to care for their children.
+These arrangements differ depending on whether the child was adopted or born through surrogacy.